ronkuby-mage/fire-mage-simulation/README.md

 DPS per mage as a function of number of mages is plotted for a few values of spell power [here](https://github.com/ronkuby-mage/fire-mage-simulation/tree/master/dps_per_mage_plots).
 ![dps per mage, 700 sp](https://github.com/ronkuby-mage/fire-mage-simulation/raw/master/dps_per_mage_plots/spellpower_700.png)
 Assuming the number of mages is fixed, these curves are only useful towards determining ones expected dps.

+*Thanks to elio for tracking down the error in ignite timing and providing parallel code sample!*